haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 ## Deploy face embedding service (Optional)

-The Face Embedding service is used to detect and encode faces in images.
+The face embedding service is used to detect and encode faces in images and is an extension component of Seafile AI.
 Generally, we **recommend** that you deploy the service on a machine with a **GPU** and a graphics card driver that supports [OnnxRuntime](https://onnxruntime.ai/docs/) (so it can also be deployed on a different machine from the Seafile AI base service).
-Currently, the Seafile AI Face Embedding service only supports the following modes:
+Currently, the Seafile AI face embedding service only supports the following modes:

 - *Nvidia* GPU, which will use the ***CUDA 12.4*** acceleration environment (at least the minimum Nvidia Geforce 531.18 driver) and requires the installation of the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 <!-- - *AMD* GPU, which will use the ***ROCm 6.4.1*** acceleration environment.-->
 - Pure *CPU* mode

-If you plan to deploy these face embeddings in an environment using a GPU, you need to make sure your graphics card is **in the range supported by the acceleration environment** and **correctly mapped in `/dev/dri` directory** (so cloud servers and [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) under certain driver versions will not be supported).
+If you plan to deploy these face embeddings in an environment using a GPU, you need to make sure your graphics card is **in the range supported by the acceleration environment** (e.g., CUDA 12.4 is supported) and **correctly mapped in `/dev/dri` directory**.
+So in some case, the cloud servers and [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) under some driver versions may not be supported.

 1. Download Docker compose files